tomasfarias/airflow-dbt-python/docs/example_dags.rst

 This section contains a few DAGs showing off some dbt pipelines to get you going.

 .. warning::
-   All example DAGs are tested against against ``apache-airflow==2.2.5``.
-Some changes, like modifying ``import`` statements or changing types, may be required for them to work in environments running other versions of Airflow.
+   All example DAGs are tested against a subset of *Airflow* versions.
+Some changes, like modifying ``import`` statements or changing types, may be required for them to work in environments running other versions of *Airflow*.

 Basic DAG
 ^^^^^^^^^